 What if My Chosen Domain Name Is Taken?

-Chances are good that the domain name you choose first is going to be taken.
-When that happens you can choose different domain names, or you can try and make a deal to purchase the name from the current owner.
+If your chosen domain name is taken, you can choose different domain names, or you can try and make a deal to purchase the name from the current owner.

 Buying a Domain That’s Already Claimed